SENDCO - Mrs S. Brown

-How can I let St. Anne’s Catholic Primary School know if I am concerned about my child’s progress?
+How can I let St. Anne’s Catholic Academy know if I am concerned about my child’s progress?

 - Initially, the first point of contact is the child’s class teacher whether this be as part of an informal chat on the playground, a telephone call or at Parents Evening.

 - If you continue to be concerned that your child is not making progress, you may speak to the SENDCo and again this may be informal initially or at an arranged meeting.